opengenomebrowser/opengenomebrowser/index.md

 ### Key concepts

-  - _Organism_: biological entity
+  - _Organism_: biological entity, e.g. a microbial strain.
-  - _Genome_: sequencing variant, belongs to an organism
+  - _Genome_: one sample of a particular organism.
+An organism can comprise more than one genome, e.g. if a particular strain has been sequenced multiple times
-  - _Representative_: best genome of organism
+  - _Representative_: the 'gold standard' genome of an organism

 ## Tutorial